sympy/sympy/doc/src/explanation/best-practices.md

 meaning that expressions created with `evaluate=False` can lead to wrong results from this code.

 Evaluation that can potentially be expensive (for instance, applying a symbolic identity) is itself bad because it can make creating an expression without even doing anything with it allow.
-This can also apply to checking for symbolic assumptions (like `x.is_integer`), so it is also better to avoid this.
+This also applies to checking for symbolic assumptions (like `x.is_integer`), so this should also be avoided in class constructors.

 **Don't**